-The regional government, health and social services reform means actions for a good, ordinary everyday life and equality.
-The reform is carried out to ensure that everyone, including our children and their children, can have equal, high-quality public services throughout the country.
+The regional government, health and social services reform is all about securing future services for ordinary everyday life, a life that is of a good standard and takes equality issues fully into account.
+The reform is being carried out to ensure that everyone, including our children and their children, can have high-quality public services on an equal basis throughout the country.
 The reform will also improve people’s opportunities to participate.
-Residents of the counties can make their voice heard easier than before in matters regarding their own lives, their loved ones, their everyday life, and their environment.
+Residents of the counties will be able to make their voice heard more easily than before in matters affecting their own lives, their loved ones, everyday life and the environment.

 The regional government reform increases democracy, and the power you have.
-Affect the future of your county by voting in the county elections on 28 October 2018!
+Affect the future of your county by voting in the county elections!

-Already this October, you can decide who in your county makes decisions on employment actions, environmental matters, health and social services, land use, traffic planning, and agricultural development, among other matters.
-Decisions related to your area which were previously made by regional offices of state or joint municipal authorities (ELY, Regional State Administrative Agencies, TE offices) will now be made directly by those selected for the job by you and the other residents in your area.
-Make a difference in your county’s future right from the start!
+You can have your say on who in your county will make decisions on employment services, environmental matters, health and social services, land use planning, transport infrastructure and agricultural development, among other matters.
+Decisions concerning your area which were previously made by regional offices of state or joint municipal authorities (ELY Centres, Regional State Administrative Agencies, TE Offices) will now be made directly by those selected for the job by you and the other residents in your area.
+Make a difference to your county’s future right from the start!

-County councils have great responsibility and power on the development of the area and the organisation of services.
-By voting, you can affect the matters promoted in your county.
-Vote or run for the council, and create the county you want to live in!
+County councils will have great responsibility and power concerning the development of the area and the organisation of services.
+By voting, you can help determine the matters that will be promoted by your county.
+You can also stand as a candidate in the election.
+Either way, help create the county you want to live in!

-- The county council selected next October will outline the strategy and future of your county, and take responsibility for financial planning and decision making.
+- The county council elected will outline the strategy and future of your county, and will take responsibility for economic planning.
 Right now is the time to lay the foundation of your future county.

-- You can vote for the candidates of your county if you are at least 18 years old and a citizen of Finland, an EU citizen or a citizen of Iceland or Norway who lives in Finland, or if your citizenship is outside the EU but you have lived in Finland for at least 2 years.
-The sizes of the county councils vary according to the number of residents, from at least 59 county councillors in smaller counties to at least 99 in the largest counties.
+- You can vote for the candidates of your county if you are at least 18 years old and a citizen of Finland, or a citizen of the EU, Iceland or Norway living in Finland, or if you are from outside the EU but have lived in Finland for at least two years.
+The size of each county council will vary according to the number of residents: the smallest counties will have a minimum of 59 councillors and the largest a minimum of 99 councillors.

-You can make your voice heard through voting in the county election, but also through youth councils and boards for the elderly and the disabled, client panels, county initiatives, and county referendums.
+You can make your voice heard through voting in the county election, but also through youth councils, older people’s councils, disabled people’s councils, client panels, county initiatives and county referendums.

-What’s everyday life like for you as a resident of the county?
+What will everyday life be like for you as an ordinary resident of the county?